-St. John's University will E-Bill (electronically bill) you upon registration for semester courses beginning in July for the fall semester and December for the spring semester.
-All students, or authorized users (parents or someone approved by the student to pay the student’s bill), will receive an email notifying them a bill for tuition, fees, and housing is now available for viewing and paying.
+St. John's University will E-Bill (electronically bill) you upon registration for semester courses beginning in June for the fall semester and November for the spring semester.
+All students and authorized users (parents or other individual(s) invited by the student to view and pay the student’s bill), will receive an email notifying them a bill for tuition, fees, and housing is now available for viewing and paying.

 E-Bills will be forwarded to the student’s St. John’s email address as well as the authorized user(s) designated email address.

 The E-Bill will show all of the student’s charges and credits for the upcoming semester as well as any previous balances.
 Credits will be listed on the account statement of both actual and anticipated financial aid.
 Anticipated financial aid is considered financial aid that has not yet been disbursed to the account due to pending verification.
 Any anticipated financial aid that is cancelled due to ineligibility, the student is responsible for payment of the full balance due.

 E-Bills will be generated each semester (summer, fall, spring, and intercession).
 These bills are payable by the due date listed on the bill.

 All fees and the entire tuition for each semester are due and payable in full by payment and/or financial aid before registration can be completed.
 Payment Plan options are available and must be completed by he due date of each semester.
 The University reserves the right to change the schedule of tuition and fees when necessary, but every effort is made to maintain them at the lowest possible level.